AshyAzure/OsmPoi/README.md

 ![build and test](https://github.com/xubaiw/osmpoi/workflows/build%20and%20test/badge.svg)

 A tool for extracting poi information from the opentreemap file.
-It has both CLI version and GUI version.

 ## Features

 - Extract poi from .osm.pbf file format
-- Support both CLI and wepage GUI
+- CLI version, GUI in progress

 ## Getting Started (WIP)